ddamato/savager/docs/index.md

 ## Examples

+Each one of the examples shows the code after initializing an instance of Savager as well as the output to this page with an SVG.

+Reference sheets are automatically consolidated under the `savager-primarysheet` Element using the default `consolidate` option.
+This consolidates multiple reference sheets found on the page into a single sheet.

+---

 ### Assets as innerHTML
 Creating these assets will return strings.
 You can export the strings to a render function for templating or just write them as HTML.
 Remember to add the sheet to the page if the assets are not hosted.
 ```js